fledge-iot/fledge/docs/rest_api_guide/02_RESTadmin.rst

 POST Audit Entries
 ~~~~~~~~~~~~~~~~~~

-``POST /foglamp/audit`` - create a new audit trail entry.
+``POST /fledge/audit`` - create a new audit trail entry.

-The purpose of the create method on an audit trail entry is to allow a user interface or an application that is using the FogLAMP API to utilize the FogLAMP audit trail and notification mechanism to raise user defined audit trail entries.
+The purpose of the create method on an audit trail entry is to allow a user interface or an application that is using the Fledge API to utilize the Fledge audit trail and notification mechanism to raise user defined audit trail entries.

 **Request Payload**